 How can I make my home energy efficient?

 1. Orientation to the sun

 Passive design is when the design of your home takes into consideration the surrounding environment and maximises the use of sunlight and local climate to produce a comfortable environment inside the home.
-Passive design can greatly reduce, if not eliminate the need for heating and cooling, which accounts for approximately40% of a home’s energy consumption in Australia.
+Passive design can greatly reduce, if not eliminate the need for heating and cooling, which accounts for approximately 40% of a home’s energy usage in Australia.